Vietnam War protest music: Rock and roll

-Although the Vietnam war is known as the 'First Television', Billboard magazine reported that other conflicts have yet to influence such a immense amount of music.
+Although the Vietnam war is known as the 'First Television', Billboard magazine reported that other conflicts have yet to influence such an immense amount of music.
 Rock and roll music was created in the late 1940s, and was known for its battle of authority and regulations.
 Unlike other forms of music, rock does not require a musical talent and is created through the players attitude.
 It was not about talking about political party or policies, it was talking about emotion and pain.
 About the way people and situations made you and all of those affected feel.
 And for the first time their music could spread to all ears.
 The invention of the radio made it so people did not have to go to concerts or buy vinyl records to discover new music, it could be found in homes across the country with a twist of a knob.
 Rock music was able to create a feeling in both the artist and the listeners that everything was possible.
 It created a hope that with enough protest and emotion, normal citizens could stop the war and the bloodshed it creates.

-The Beatles, Sgt.
-Pepper Lonely Heart Club Band Album is identified as the most significant album to come out of rock.
+The Beatles’ Sgt.
+Pepper Lonely Heart Club Band album is identified as the most significant album to come out of rock.
 It was a sound specifically made for this counterculture movement.
-It was music that had meaning behind it, it was not meant to be consumed and forgotten, it was meant to be remembered and used.
-It cut out any feeling of self-importance that would become a new key stone in rock and roll.
+It was music that had meaning behind it; it was not meant to be consumed and forgotten; it was meant to be remembered and used.
+It tried to cut out any feeling of self-importance that would become a new keystone in rock and roll.

 The attitude of rock and roll followed the attitude of the public towards the war.
 Starting with a lack of support at the beginning, to disgust and angry, to rage, hatred, rebellion and protests, and then a more sublet and quiet opposition until the war ended.
 It did not lead beliefs it followed them.
 For once there was a media that could stay with the issues instead of falling behind.
 Movies, television shows, clothes, and other forms of expressions took a lot of time and effort to create, so it was not uncommon for them to talk about issues that had already loosed the contention and spotlight to a new subject.
 But the simplicity of rock and the ease of the radio allowed reflection of social obsession's to be much clearer.